 The conversation surrounding our LCAP

 All school districts are required to engage their community in the LCAP process.
-This year our LCAP engagement events are being coordinated with the district-wide budget process, including conversations at school community meetings as part of their work to develop site plans (their Balanced Score Cards).
+Our LCAP engagement events are coordinated with the districtwide budget process, including conversations at school community meetings as part of their work to develop site plans (their Balanced Score Cards).

 Our goals are to expand opportunities for families and school communities to be involved in the conversations, increase awareness of state education funding, and build understanding of SFUSD’s equity focus for allocating resources to support our students.
-We conducted conversations during February and March, and heard from over 300 participants through events at school sites, community forums and focus groups.
+We conducted conversations for the 2016-17 LCAP during February and March of 2016 and heard from over 300 participants through events at school sites, community forums and focus groups.